 Google added support for audio feedback in Android Wear v1.4, which means that wearables with speakers can make noise.
 Imagine how convenient it would be to listen to music or take a call straight from your wrist (fellow passengers on the commute's feelings aside)?

-So far, the Huawei Watch is the lone wolf in the Android Wear game with a speaker built into the timepiece, but we'd love to see one in the next Sony SmartWatch.
+So far, few Android Wear watches come with a speaker built into the timepiece, but we'd love to see one in the next Sony SmartWatch.

 An awesome-r battery

-The 420mAh battery packed inside the SmartWatch 3 is more juice than you'll find in the Moto 360, Huawei Watch, or the LG Watch Urbane.
+The 420mAh battery packed inside the SmartWatch 3 is more juice than you'll find in the similarly old Huawei Watch, or the LG Watch Urbane.
 In addition to having a higher battery capacity than its competitors, it can also last longer: up to two days, depending on how you use it.

 Ideally, a smartwatch is something that you should make a habit out of wearing, not charging.
 This is, by far, the weakest link of many of the best smartwatches, but wasn't as much of an issue here (except when using GPS).
 We're hoping that Sony continues to push the bar high with what it has coming next.

 The SmartWatch 3 is a smartwatch, through and through.
-But, we were impressed with how awfully close it came in rank to the best fitness trackers out there, too, a balance that many smart wearables struggle with.
+But there was a time when it also made our list of the best fitness trackers out there, too, a balance that many smart wearables struggle with.

 The built-in GPS, gyroscope, and accelerometer allow for fairly in-depth tracking, but we'd love to see Sony push even more sensors inside the SmartWatch 4.
 Noticeably lacking is the optical heart rate sensor and the altimeter, which can track your heart rate, and your altitude, respectively.